JT8D-17/Enhanced-Cloudscapes-Controller-for-X-Plane/README.md

 <a name="issues"></a>
 ## 6 - Known issues

-- If you reload all FlyWithLua scripts, an empty "Enhanced Cloudscapes" menu may be left over in the plugins menu or the "FlyWithLua" menu may disappear.
+- If you reload all FlyWithLua scripts, an empty "Enhanced Cloud-/Skyscapes" menu may be left over in the plugins menu or the "FlyWithLua" menu may disappear.
 In both cases, restart X-Plane.
 - Altering a plugin parameter and reloading the Lua script will set that parameter as default.
 Workaround: Restart X-Plane so that the plugin will be reset
 - Input boxes will not let go of focus upon pressing "Enter".